obartunov/sqljsondoc/README.jsonpath.md

 json_table_plan_primary ::=
 		json_table_path_name | ( json_table_plan )
 </code></pre>
-<p>JSON_TABLE uses path expression to extract the parts of input document and decompose them to the columns using COLUMNS clause (schema) , optionaly using PLAN clause.
+<p>JSON_TABLE uses the row pattern  path expression to extract the parts of input document and decompose them to the columns using COLUMNS clause (schema) , optionaly using PLAN clause.
 COLUMNS clause specifies path expressions for  each column, which evaluated on the extracted parts to produce columns values.</p>
 <p>The rows created by a  JSON_TABLE  are laterally joined, implicitly, to the row that generated them, so   there is no need to explicitly join a view produced by  JSON_TABLE  with the original table.</p>
 <p>The COLUMNS clause can define several kinds of columns: ordinality columns, regular columns, formatted columns and nested columns .</p>
 <p>In the following example, JSON_TABLE generates rows,  which obtained by matching the path expression <code>$.floor[*]</code> to input documents represented by <code>js</code>, laterally joined  to the table <code>house</code>.
 Each generated row has columns defined by path expressions ( relative to the parent row path expression <code>$.floor[*]</code> ) in  COLUMN clause:<br>